Suraj520/data-science/01-data-science-ml/README.md

 12. Text extraction from Images using PyTesseract.
 13. Customer Segmentation using LightGBM, Catboost and Xgboost.
 14. Breast Cancer detection using random forest.
-15. Used car price prediction.
+15. Used car price prediction using random forest.
+16. Income classification.